thanos-io/thanos/docs/components/receive.md

         samples_limit: 500
 ```

-**IMPORTANT**: this feature is experimental and a work-in-progres.
+**IMPORTANT**: this feature is experimental and a work-in-progress.
 It might change in the near future, i.e. configuration might move to a file (to allow easy configuration of different request limits per tenant) or its structure could change.

 ### Remote write request limits